 - 1 tablespoon water

 - ½ teaspoon fish sauce

 - 2 large eggs

 - Make the spicy ketchup.
-Mix the ketchup with 2 tsp sambal and ¼ tsp black pepper.
+Mix the ketchup with 2 teaspoon sambal and ¼ teaspoon black pepper.
 Set aside.

-- Heat 1 tbsp oil in a medium saute pan.
+- Heat 1 tablespoon oil in a medium saute pan.
 Saute the sliced bell peppers until softened and slightly charred, about 4-5 minutes.
 Remove from heat and keep warm.

-- Whisk together 1 tbsp cornstarch with 1 tbsp water, ½ tsp soy sauce, and ½ tsp fish sauce in a medium bowl until well combined.
+- Whisk together 1 tablespoon cornstarch with 1 tablespoon water, ½ teaspoon soy sauce, and ½ teaspoon fish sauce in a medium bowl until well combined.
 Add the 2 eggs and whisk together.